TheFelixLive/Timer-V/README.md

 - Warden
 - Raid

-In addition, it can be randomly generated (which is the default one), survive a period of time (the [period](#start-time) have to be set first) or be indefinite, where you have to finish the timer while playing.
+In addition, it can be randomly generated (which is the default one and will be revealed [here](#survival-mode---survival)), survive a period of time (the [period](#start-time) have to be set first) or be indefinite, where you have to finish the timer while playing.
 You can also switch the goals by using:
 ```mcfunction
 /function timer/settings/goal